 The current price of XRP

 Although the total supply is large in comparison with other digital assets, not all XRP is circulating in the market.
-Ripple Labs still holds a sizable percentage of the total supply, which is reserved for the ongoing funding and development of RippleNET.
+The Ripple Labs company still holds a high percentage of the total supply, which is reserved for the ongoing funding and development of RippleNET.

 A big part of the XRP value proposition derives from the fact that a certain amount of XRP coins are burned after every transaction, making it deflationary by nature.
 Also, XRP requires a minimum of 20 XRP for every new wallet address assigned.

 Like many cryptocurrencies, XRP doesn’t require a whole-unit purchase.
-You can buy tiny fractions of a single XRP with 0.000001 being the smallest unit, known as a "drop."
+You can buy fractions of XRP in fact, a single XRP is divisible up to six decimal points, with 0.000001 being the smallest unit, known as a "drop".

 How the price of XRP is determined